 Researching diversity

-Consulting companies, like McKinsey and the Boston Consulting Group, have been at the forefront of this search for a number of years.
+Consulting companies, like McKinsey and the Boston Consulting Group, have been at the forefront of this research for a number of years.
 In several reports, McKinsey has described positive effects of ethnic diversity in executive teams on company financial performance (e.g. McKinsey, 2020, McKinsey, 2023).

 Based on an analysis of 1265 companies, McKinsey reported in 2023 that they found large positive effects both of gender diversity and ethnic diversity of executive boards: